fair-research/bdbag/doc/cli.md

 * If `completeness` is specified, the bag will be checked for both structural validity and completeness (presence) of files listed in all manifests.

 ----
-#### `--validate-profile`
+#### `--validate-profile {bag-only, full}`
 Validate a bag against the profile specified by the bag's `BagIt-Profile-Identifier` metadata field, if present.
+The `bag-only` argument keyword can be used to bypass the otherwise automatic bag serialization validation (implied by the default value, `full`), and therefore is suitable for use on bag directories.

 ----
 #### `--config-file <file>`